jfrmilner/Arduino-CheerLights/README.md

 ## ESP8266 with multiple RGB LEDs (Addressable Strip/Pixels) (FastLED) version (Advanced)
+This demo uses the CheerLights_ESP8266_FastLED_MQTT sketch.
+This version is for controlling Addressable RGB LEDs Strip/Pixels that are compatible with the [FastLED library](https://github.com/FastLED/FastLED/wiki/Chipset-reference).
+I’ve created some transition effects for colour changes as a extra bonus, demos of these can be seen below!

-Colour Wipe Demo - Fades LEDs to Black then populates the new colour either bottom up or top down
+Transition Effect: Colour Wipe Demo - Fades LEDs to Black then populates the new colour either bottom up or top down

 https://user-images.githubusercontent.com/3640168/205511934-5211cd09-e835-44e0-9252-703d920e78c4.mp4

-Shuffle In Demo - Shuffles in a new colour one pixel at a time
+Transition Effect:Shuffle In Demo - Shuffles in a new colour one pixel at a time

 https://user-images.githubusercontent.com/3640168/205514276-fbe0be17-f728-4031-9431-8a6b12e9e94f.mp4